-Between jailbreaks, ghostware and headless worms, today’s IT security environment can feel less like real life and more like Ghostbusters 2.
+Between jailbreaks, ghostware and headless worms, today’s IT security environment can feel less like real life and more like Ghostbusters.
 Regrettably, these dramatically-named security threats can have equally disastrous consequences to your company’s information security if you don’t take the time to understand them and preempt any attacks.

-Today, we’re diving into the top IT security threats of 2016, providing you a look into what can happen if you fail to act and offering some tips on how to prevent a crisis.
+Today, we’re diving into today's top IT security threats, providing you a look into what can happen if you fail to act and offering some tips on how to prevent a crisis.

 Ghostware and two-faced malware